ciprian-morar/data-modelling-with-Postgres/README.md

-## 3. Provide example queries and results for song play analysis.
+## 3. Example queries and results for song play analysis.

 # Select the location of the users and the number of users grouped by location
     SELECT location, COUNT(DISTINCT user_id) FROM songplays GROUP BY location;

 # Group your users by gender:
     SELECT gender, COUNT(user_id) FROM users GROUP BY gender;